The Heat seem ready to listen.

 So if Tuesday is the Bosh comeback night, Boston will not be caught off-guard.

-Bosh was watching from the bench for the two games in Boston, where the Celtics managed to tie the series by following largely the same formula — building a big lead, then holding on at the end.
+Bosh was watching from the bench for the two games in Boston, where the Celtics managed to tie the series by following largely the same formula _ building a big lead, then holding on at the end.

 Of the 101 minutes of game time in Boston, the Heat led for exactly six minutes.
-The Celtics have led by at least 15 points in each of the past three games, never trailing by more than eight, though managed to win only two of those contests.
-And Game 4 nearly slipped away as well, Miami climbing out of an 18-point hole to take the lead late, before falling 93-91 in overtime as Dwyane Wade’s 3-pointer to win it fell just short at the buzzer.
+The Celtics have led by at least 15 points in each of the last three games, never trailing by more than eight, though managed to win only two of those contests.
+And Game 4 nearly slipped away as well, Miami digging out of an 18-point hole to take the lead late, before falling 93-91 in overtime as Dwyane Wade’s 3-pointer to win it fell just short at the final buzzer.

 “I thought a few of my fouls were, I don’t know,” James said Sunday night.